i5ar/iconverters/README.md

 iSarchonverter
 ==============

-:triangular_ruler: Just a unit converter for lazy architects.
+:triangular_ruler: A unit converter for lazy architects.

 > Work in progress!